 If you are struggling with an overwhelming amount of debt, it is time to consider filing for bankruptcy.
 Bankruptcy offers so many benefits, like a debt-free fresh start and relief from incessant collection phone calls.
-While bankruptcy offers so much, there are drawbacks that must be considered as well.
+While bankruptcy offers so much, there are drawbacks that must be considered as well, here are the pros and cons of filing chapter 7 bankruptcy.

 To help you decide whether Chapter 7 bankruptcy is the best option for you, consider the following pros and cons.